 If you’re looking to scan documents, there is an app called Genius Scan which we use here in the office.
 It’s easy to use: download the app, just take a picture of what you want and then it changes it to a PDF which you can email to yourself or someone else.

 FAQs: Coronavirus and your practice

-Counsellors or psychotherapists can be considered part of Social Care, which is an essential service (for essential cases).
+The government has clarified that Counselling and Psychotherapy can be considered part of Social Care, which is an essential service.
 As long as Government and NPHET protocols and guidance on social distancing are followed, it is up to the individual counsellor’s/psychotherapist’s own judgement as to whether to meet clients face-to-face or through remote means.

-It is appreciated that significant planning may be required to move to a new model of operating with the challenges of COVID-19, however it is the responsibility of employers (and self-employed persons) to apply a risk-based approach to returning to work and to prepare to apply the precautions necessary to comply fully with the public health advice.
+It is appreciated that significant planning is required with the challenges of COVID-19, however it is the responsibility of employers (and self-employed persons) to apply a risk-based approach and to apply the precautions necessary to comply fully with the public health advice.

 Can I offer telephone or online counselling instead?

 - that the reason for doing so is to prevent the spread of the virus.
 If either party is experiencing symptoms of coronavirus the best option may be to take a break from therapy until fully recovered.